patrickkfkan/yt-cast-receiver/README.md

 await player.pause();
 ```

-<a name="videoIf"></a>
 ## Videos

-A video is represented by an object that satisfies the `Video` interface constraint:
+A video is represented by an object that satisfies the [Video](./src/lib/app/Video.ts) interface constraint:

 - `id`: (string) video Id.
 - `context`: (object)
   - `playlistId`: (string) Id of the playlist containing the video.
-  - `params`: (string) Exact purpose remains to be ascertained, but appears to relate to the sorting of items in a playlist, and possibly also the criteria for determining autoplay videos.
+  - `params`: (string) Exact purpose remains to be ascertained, but appears to affect playlist content and autoplay video.
   - `ctt`: (string) Client credentials transfer token, which is an authorization token for accessing private videos.

 All properties of `context`, as well as `context` itself, are present only if available.
+Where provided, you may use them to fetch video info in your player implementation or, where applicable, your own `PlaylistRequestHandler` implementation (see [Player Queue](#player-queue)).

+For example of fetching video info for purpose of playback, see [VideoLoader](./example/VideoLoader.ts) used by the [FakePlayer](./example/FakePlayer.ts) demo.

+For example of fetching the next and previous videos in the [player queue](#player-queue), including autoplay video, see [DefaultPlaylistRequestHandler](./src/lib/app/DefaultPlaylistRequestHandler.ts).

+> It is up to you to decide which properties to utilize in your implementation.
+For example, in your player implementation, you may just use `video.id` when fetching video streams for playback.
+On the other hand, if your player needs to be able to play private videos, then you must also utilize `video.context.ctt`.

 ## Handling changes in player state